Man exposes himself to teen at bus stop

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Police are investigating after a man exposed himself to a 15-year-old girl and urinated inside a Dunedin bus stop.
+Police are investigating after a man allegedly exposed himself to a 15-year-old girl and urinated inside a bus stop.

-Sergeant Matt Lee, of Dunedin, said officers were called to reports that a man had exposed himself to a 15-year-old girl and urinated inside a bus stop on Middleton Road about 5.20pm yesterday.
+Sergeant Matt Lee, of Dunedin, said officers were called to reports that a man had exposed himself to a 15-year-old girl and urinated inside a bus stop on Middleton Rd, Dunedin, about 5.20pm yesterday.

 Police located a 45-year-old man who was waiting at the bus stop.